Cozmopolit/MIDIFlux/Documentation/ActionTypes/README.md

 # Action Types and Mappings

-This directory contains documentation about the unified action system in MIDIFlux.
+This directory contains documentation about the action system in MIDIFlux.
 All actions implement the `IAction` interface and use strongly-typed configuration classes with `$type` discriminators.

 ## Action System Architecture